OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_800.md

         Query :
         select CUST_FIRST_NAME,CUST_LAST_NAME,CUSTOMER_NAME from SOE.CUSTOMERS;

-### Scenario : Masking the Source Crucial email-id's into a dummy email in the target.
+### **STEP 3**: Masking the Source Crucial email-id's into a dummy email in the target.

 ![](images/800/Slide5.JPG)

-1. Edit the parameter of the REPLICAT ***REP1*** to concatenate the string.
+-       Edit the parameter of the REPLICAT ***REP1*** to concatenate the string.

 ![](images/800/rep_1.JPG)

-        Note :
-        Kindly create a required Stored procedure under C##GGATE users.
+-       Create a required Stored procedure under C##GGATE users.
+This will be used in the SQLEXEC call in the mapping statement.

         CREATE  OR REPLACE FUNCTION F_MAIL(CODE_PARAM IN VARCHAR2) RETURN VARCHAR2